 Tax Filing Deadline Moved to July 15th Amid Coronavirus Concerns Announces Treasury Secretary MnuchinMarch 20, 2020

-Individuals and businesses now have until July 15 to get their tax returns filed and get their tax payments in…but don’t wait until the last minute.
+All individuals and businesses, including those who live and work abroad, now have until July 15 to get their tax returns filed and get their tax payments in…but don’t wait until the last minute.

 Secretary Mnuchin has announced an extension for the April 15th filing deadline by 90 days, in the latest series of emergency measures to deal with the impact of the global coronavirus pandemic.
 This comes only a few days after the tax payment deadline was extended, with some limitations, also to July 15.
 Our blog, IRS Extends Tax Payment Deadline by 90 Days Due to Coronavirus has the details on that.